Key Lime Pie Recipe. Vegan. Gluten-Free-Friendly. Frozen and Other Variations.

 Make the crust.
 Grind the graham crackers with the coconut oil until fine crumbs form.
 Press them firmly on the bottom and sides of a 12 inch pie plate, or 2 9-inch pie plates.

 Make the filling: place the tapioca, juice, zest, sugar and coconut milk in a small saucepan.
 Whisk until perfectly smooth.
 Only then, turn on the flame.
 Bring the mixture to a boil, whisking and making sure the bottom is not scorching.
-Reduce the flame to low, and cook, still whisking, just 1-2 more minutes.
+Reduce the flame to low, and cook, still whisking, just 1-2 more minutes (do not cook longer, or the action of the starch will be disabled, and the pie will not set properly).
 The mixture will thicken.
-Transfer the mixture to a food processor, add the coconut oil, tofu and the cream cheese, and whisk a full minute, until perfectly smooth.
+Transfer the mixture to a food processor, add the coconut oil, tofu and cream cheese, and whisk a full minute, until perfectly smooth.
 Pour the filling into the pie plate (or plates).
 Chill until firm.